By Angela Noel

 The Really Hard Parts

 Brené Brown speaks extensively about her research on shame and vulnerability.
 Thirty million people and counting know this.
 Though she doesn’t directly make the connection between complimenting others and feelings of vulnerability, the inference is clear.
 If we don’t feel good enough, loved enough, WHOLE enough, we can’t truly see the goodness in others.
-(Or ONLY see it in others and never in themselves.)
+(Or ONLY see it in others and never in ourselves.)
 But her research tells us people who do feel worthy are different.
 She says in her TED talk, ” . . . these folks had, very simply, the courage to be imperfect.
 They had the compassion to be kind to themselves first and then to others, because, as it turns out,we can’t practice compassion with other people if we can’t treat ourselves kindly.”

 To see others clearly, we must see ourselves clearly–and that means accepting, even loving, our own imperfections.
 And, if we can see our imperfections without flinching, we can also see and affirm our own strengths without worrying we might appear arrogant or full of ourselves.
 Treating ourselves with objective kindness, means we can now do the same for others.